 Propagate

-The Propagate function is defined in the Propagator class, and it has the following signature:
+The Propagate function is defined in the Propagator class, and has the following signature:

 virtual Rvector6 Propagate(const AbsoluteDate &toDate);

 Argument &toDate – this is an AbsoluteDate object; class AbsoluteDate provides the ability to represent dates as either Julian or Gregorian dates.
 Generally Gregorian dates are used for initialization and Julian dates used for computations.
 The propagator will propagate the spacecraft’s state to that time.